wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-python-create-deploy-bottle-app.md

 ### Clone the repository

-First, clone the repository using the URL provided on the Azure Management Portal, and add the Azure repository as a remote.
+First, clone the repository using the URL provided on the Azure Preview Portal, and add the Azure repository as a remote.
 For more information, see [Continuous deployment using GIT in Azure Websites](/documentation/articles/web-sites-publish-source-control).

     git clone <repo-url>
     cd <repo-folder>